-Performances horses would also benefit from feeding mash.
+Performance horses would benefit from Perform & Restore Mash.
 For horses that can be fussy with water, when travelling long distances or extended stays away from home, a mash could be helpful to rehydrate them.
 Always offer plain water too, however, additional water can always be added to the mash to make a soup-like consistency that the horses can slurp and drink.
 It’s a super technique to get them hydrated and a great tool for long journeys or in hot weather.
 Furthermore, horses at greater risk of muscle myopathies or digestive upsets could be aided by the increased water and fibre intake from a mash feed.

-Fussy feeders could benefit from SPEEDY or Super-mash in their diet, whether as a replacement or an addition to their existing feed.
+Fussy feeders could benefit from a SPILLERS mash in their diet, whether as a replacement or an addition to their existing feed.
 The apple aroma is simply irresistible and a great aid for palatability.
 Maintaining weight on a fussy feeder can be a challenge so having a feed that they really love is essential.

 Things to remember

 -Ensure that your horse has access to clean drinking water at all times.
 Some horses prefer drinking slightly warm (not hot) water in the winter and find it more palatable.